-Chapter 9.
+Chapter 8.
 Interceptor bindings

 Managed beans support interception.
 Interceptors are used to separate cross-cutting concerns from business logic.
-The Java Interceptors specification defines the basic programming model and semantics, and how to associate interceptors with target classes.
-This specification defines various extensions to the Java Interceptors specification, including how to override the interceptor order defined by the @Priority annotation.
+The Jakarta Interceptors specification defines the basic programming model and semantics, and how to associate interceptors with target classes.
+This specification defines an extent to which CDI Lite supports Jakarta Interceptors specification, including extending it with non-binding annotation values in interceptor resolution.